leonardomilv3/Tindog/README.md

 # Tindog

-&emsp;&emsp;Tindog is a static website, developted using: HTML, Advanced CSS (combine selectors, media query), BootsTrap and JQuery.
+&emsp;&emsp;Tindog is a static website, developmented using: HTML, Advanced CSS (combine selectors, media query), BootsTrap and JQuery.